Jule Romans is a retired high school teacher with more than 25 years of experience helping students succeed in the classroom.

 The Toledo War was a series of funny incidents in Michigan and Ohio in 1835.

 It’s still not perfect, but it is clearer and closer to a thesis statement.
 Now we have some ideas to show the importance or interest of our topic.
 How will we use them in a thesis statement?
 We don’t know yet, but we have made our sentence better so that we can adjust it more later during the final revision process.

-Use the 5 Ws to Improve the Thesis Statement
+5. Use the 5 Ws to Write a Good Thesis Statement

 The 5 Ws are a staple backbone structural support for good writing.
 In good writing, we try to answer Who?
 What?
 When?
 Where?
 Why?
 Use the 5 Ws to help you get more specific about your thesis statement.